Faster Approximate String Matching for Short Patterns: From Landau-Vishkin to Mapping and Label Nearest Common Ancestor

 \subsection{A Packed Landau-Vishkin Algorithm}

-To implement the LV-algorithm we represent each of the sets of diagonal positions $L_{-1}, \ldots, L_k$ as $f$-packed sequences of length $r$.
-We construct $L_{-1}$ by inserting each field in constant time according to \eqref{LVrecursion}, and after computing $L_k$ we inspect each field in constant time and report any matches.
+Recall that the LV-algorithm iteratively computes the sets of diagonal positions $L_{-1}, \ldots, L_k$, where $L_e$ is the set of entries in $L$ with error $e$.
+To implement the algorithm we represent each of the sets of diagonal positions as $f$-packed sequences of length $r$.
+We construct $L_{-1}$ by inserting each field in constant time according to \eqref{LVrecursion}.
+After computing $L_k$, we inspect each field in constant time and report any matches.
 These steps take $O(r) = O(m)$ time in total.
 We show how to compute the remaining sets of diagonal positions.
-Let $L = L_{e-1}$ for some $e \in \{0, \ldots, k-1\}$.
-The following algorithm computes $L' = L_{e+1}$.
-Fill in the $O(1)$ boundary fields according to \eqref{LVrecursion} and compute the remaining fields using the following $4$ simple steps. \paragraph{Step 1: Compute Maximum Diagonal Positions} Compute the $f$-packed sequence $Z$ given by
+Given $L_{e-1}$, $e \in \{0, \ldots, k\}$, we compute $L_e$ as follows.
+First, fill in the $O(1)$ boundary fields according to \eqref{LVrecursion1}, \eqref{LVrecursion2}, and \eqref{LVrecursion3}.
+Then, compute the remaining fields using the following $4$ steps. \paragraph{Step 1: Compute Maximum Diagonal Positions} Compute the $f$-packed sequence $Z$ given by